Senior Business Analyst for our client in Gothenburg

 , Borås

 We are seeking a Business Analyst for our client in the automotive industry.
-You will be responsible for defining MES/MOM solutions and capabilities for strategic initiatives within the manufacturing domain at VCC.
-The goal is to ensure that global solutions are adopted by the VCC manufacturing community.
+You will be responsible for defining MES/MOM solutions and capabilities for strategic initiatives within the manufacturing domain.
+The goal is to ensure that global solutions are adopted by the manufacturing community.
 You will play a crucial role in the successful delivery of manufacturing solutions by defining MES/MOM visions and concepts, aligning them with key business stakeholders, and with the Global Manufacturing Digital product organization.

 Responsibilities